qianlvable/PolyLoading/README.md

 `depth` specifies the count of inscribed polygon inside. *Default: 4*

-`tension` specifies the tensiton of the spring animation. (http://facebook.github.io/rebound/) *Default: 20*
+`tension` specifies the tensiton of the spring animation.
+(See more on http://facebook.github.io/rebound/) *Default: 20*

-`friction` specifies the friction of the spring animation . (see more on http://facebook.github.io/rebound/ )*Default: 6*
+`friction` specifies the friction of the spring animation .
+(See more on http://facebook.github.io/rebound/ )*Default: 6*

 ## Copyright Notice ##
 ```